 It’s that time of the year again!
 Winter.
 The time where we’re pulling on thick woolly jumpers and wrapping ourselves with scarves, hats and gloves.

-But, have you spared a thought or two for what this time of the year means for your beloved car though?
+But, have you spared a thought or two for what this time of the year means for your beloved car?

 We’re all aware that Winter, generally is the season for long queues at traffic lights, delayed journeys, and darker days.
-The clocks went back in October, welcoming the dark evenings, and we’re already mid-November now, so it’s time to think about the tools you’ll need for an easy life this year.
+And with a while yet before the clocks go forward to welcome the lighter evenings, it’s good to have a think about the tools you’ll need for an easy life this year.

 Here are the Approved Garages’ top tips for Winter: